riadath/obsidian_notes/Networking/Networking_Presentation_3/Main Note.md

 #### Explanation
 - Initialize everything
 - Initialize replay buffer.
-	- **Replay Buffer** : It serves as a data storage mechanism for collecting and managing experiences or transitions encountered by an agent during its interactions with the environment.
+	- **Replay Buffer** : It serves as a data storage mechanism
-	-
+	- Stores (Current state, Action state, Reward, Next state)
+	- Instead of updating the agent's policy or Q-values based on experiences immediately as they occur, experiences are collected and stored in the replay buffer